Astros vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Astros vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Houston Astros and Baltimore Orioles will play on Tuesday at Minute Maid Park, at 8:10 PM ET, with Kyle Tucker and Adley Rutschman -- two hot hitters -- expected to produce at the plate.
+Cristian Javier will take the mound for the Houston Astros against Gunnar Henderson and the Baltimore Orioles on Wednesday at 2:10 PM ET.

-The favored Astros have -145 moneyline odds against the underdog Orioles, who are listed at +120.
+The Orioles have been listed as -115 moneyline favorites for this matchup with the Astros (-105).
 The total is 9 runs for the matchup.

 Rep your team with officially licensed Astros gear!
 Head to Fanatics to find jerseys, shirts, and much more.